 The Audit Committee was established to provide oversight and independent challenge in relation to internal control and risk management systems and procedures.
-The activities of the Audit Committee are covered in the Audit Committee report on page 26.

-The Compliance Director is responsible for ensuring compliance with appropriate legal and other regulatory standards, and for internal risk review of operational processes.
+The compliance director is responsible for ensuring compliance with appropriate legal and other regulatory standards, and for internal risk review of operational processes.
 Additionally, Mazars LLP were appointed during the course of the financial year to provide ongoing additional assurances in respect of Record's Internal Controls arrangements.

 The Board has established a Risk Management Committee which is chaired by the Chief Operating Officer and has the Chief Financial Officer, the Head of Operations, the Head of Portfolio Management and the Compliance Director as members.
 The Committee reviews existing and new risks, and the incidence and nature of any operational errors with the objective of ensuring that adequate systems and controls are in place to minimise and preferably eliminate such errors and their impact on both the Group and its clients.
-The Group considers the significance of environmental, social and governance (ESG) matters.
-Further details are provided in the Corporate governance and Corporate social responsibility sections.